SoftwareQuTech/SimulaQron/docs/GettingStarted.rst

         print("| "+to_print+" |")
         print("|"+"-"*(len(to_print)+2)+"|")

-For further examples, see the examples/ folder.
+For further examples, see the examples/ folder and for the docs of the Python library see https://softwarequtech.github.io/CQC-Python/index.html.

 --------
 Settings